ndronos/c-nomorph/HowStufWorks.md

 A prototype declares the function name, its parameters, and its return type to the rest of the program prior to the function's actual declaration.

+Many C compilers do not check for parameter matching either in type or count.

 (HowStuffWorks, 2017) pp. 6 & 13